-I understand it’s not always easy.
-I personally just released a huge piece of pent-up resentment and hurt around my dad that had been wallowing somewhere inside me for years.
+When I released a huge piece of pent-up resentment and hurt around my dad that had been wallowing somewhere inside me for years.
 It was tough.
 And over the years, at times I had truly believed that I’d released it only to find that it was still there.
-Fortunately, this time I was able to let it go.
+Fortunately, I was able to finally let it go for good.

 And believe me… it is incredibly powerful to let it go!
 It’s such a freeing feeling, which underlines an important point: the practice of forgiveness doesn’t mean you’re “letting someone off the hook” or “excusing poor behavior.”
 Not at all!

 Many of us unconsciously hold the belief that our anger protects us – if we forgive someone, we might be susceptible to allowing that person back in our lives.
 We might secretly fear that we’ll fall in love with him again or put ourselves into an unhealthy or undesirable situation.

 Understandably, that belief creates a barrier to forgiveness.
 But the reality is that when you forgive someone, you’re just dissolving the negative emotional bond to the person or incident.
 You’re simply releasing yourself from the prison of fear, resentment, and defensiveness.